Yet another D-Day Commemoration day is here. My reason for taking this Viking River cruise on the Seine from Paris to Normandy Beaches, goes way back.

 Here’s my photo journey from Rouen to Omaha Beach and on to Utah Beach; a dream that became reality.

-This year will mark the 75th commemorative anniversary of the D-Day invasion at the Normandie Beaches.
+2019 marks the 75th commemorative anniversary of the D-Day invasion at the Normandie Beaches.
 More than 4,000 Allied soldiers, from the U.S., Britain and Canada participated in Operation Overload, the code name for the invasion of Normandy Beaches.
 Almost 20,000 French civilians were killed during the bombings.

 The battles lasted nearly three months until the Allied troops reached and liberated Paris in August 1944.
 On May 7, 1945, Germany surrendered and as of the following day, the war was officially over.